Heavy-Vehicle-Networking-At-U-Tulsa/CyTeX-Learning-Program/_02_Introduction_to_CAN_with_Arduino_02_/README.md

    * Interprets data based on PGNs for Cruise-Control Wheel Speed, Vehicle Distance, Engine Electronic Controller and High Resolution Vehicle Distance.
    * Displays some signals defined in the standard.
    * Receive messages are gathered based on Polling.

-### Future Lessons

-7. Perform an test to determine baudrate before entering the logging loop.
-Sometimes this is refered to as autobaud.
-8. Send simple messages on both channels for the Teensy 3.6
-9. Transmit a quadrature encoder input counter on CAN.
-10. Interpret J1939 Wheel Based Vehicle Speed and Engine Speed based on interrupts and masks
-11. Respond to J1939 requests for Component ID
-12. Request J1939 Component ID
-13. Send arbitrary messages over J1939 Transport Layer
-14. Receive arbitrary messages over the Transport Protocol in J1939
-15. Claim a J1939 Address
-16. Interface with CAN using HID drivers.
-17. Request ISO Messages